 Product-based detoxes: These detoxes rely on specific products that are prepared with the goal of supporting users to remove toxins and restore balance where it was lost.
 Some target specifically weight and/or fat loss.
 They come with instructions on how to use them to make them effective.
 These pre-packaged powders and/or drinks are meant to replace one or more regular meals.
 They are supposed to work by reaching deep inside the body, perhaps even inside fat cells, while also providing the nutrients the body may need to be in balance and remove toxins from the body.
 Some claim that they are easier on the digestive system, and if they allow to cut calories without leaving one feeling hungry and deprived, they can support weight or fat loss.

 1. Juicing: Based on drinking freshly made vegetable and fruit juices for one, two or all three meals of the day.
 Juices are easier on the digestive system and nutrients are much easier to access and supply to the different cells in the body.
-When made with the right combinations of fruits and vegetables, they can be life-transforming, filling nutritional gaps quite effectively.
+When made with the right combinations of fruits and vegetables, as well as supplementing with plant-based protein powders, they can be health-transforming, filling nutritional gaps quite effectively.
 And the less efforts the body makes to digest the food, the faster the healing and restoration of balance.
 Weight loss then follows naturally.
-One of my favorite juices is made with fresh beetroots with turmeric.
+One of my favorite juices is made with fresh beetroots.

 2. Intermittent fasting: This entails fitting all meals in a timeframe not to exceed 8 hours each day.
-This often entails increasing the amount of time between the last meal of the day in the evening and the first meal of the day, the following day.
+There are many types of intermittent fasting, the most extreme being a 24 hour-fast with others that last anywhere between 12 and 20 hours.
+If the goal is to lose belly fat, knowing the root of the fat gain can serve as a cue for enrolling in targeted fast to help address the imbalance.
+Fasting is done by increasing the amount of time between the last meal of the day in the evening and the first meal of the day, the following day.
 The longer the gap between the two meals, the greater the effectiveness of the fast, especially during the first week of the fast.
 The goal is also to reduce the amount of time and energy the body invests in digesting food.
 An effective fast can lower inflammation and facilitate weight loss.
+I have tried this approach and it has worked for me.

 5. No grain diet: Food products, whether processed or not, that have grains are not allowed in this diet.
 Whole grains can support weight loss when consumed in the right amounts.
 However, they can trigger inflammation and weight gain in some people.
-They are also high starch foods and therefore can be detrimental to efforts to lose weight.
-Giving up grains for even a week at a time can make a difference in those people who tend to gain weight easily.
-By giving up grains, one is able to remove gluten, a known allergen as well, that can increase inflammation in the body.
+They are also high in carb content and therefore can be detrimental to efforts to lose weight.
+Giving up grains for even a week at a time can make a difference in those people with carb-induced weight gain weight.
+By giving up grains, one is able to remove gluten, a known allergen as well, that can increase inflammation in the body and get in the way of weight loss.
+I try this off and on, especially when my body starts shifting away from my ideal weight.

 6. Sugar detox: This detox aims to limit or avoid nearly all sources of sugar, in some cases, even sweet fruits.
 Exceptions include lemons, limes, and cranberries.
-The less sugary fruits have little to no impact on blood sugar, which turns on insulin a hormone triggers fat-storage.
-Processed sugar is especially harmful but even natural sugar in fruits for example can be excessive and keep insulin turned on, and fat-storage consistent.
+The less sugary fruits have little to no impact on blood sugar.
+The sweet fruits, like table sugar when consumed in excess (there are individual thresholds), turn on insulin a hormone triggers fat-storage.
 A sugar detox can help to rebalance blood sugar and insulin levels.
+Limiting sugar consumption is a way of life for me.
+It has helped to control blood sugar and conquer yeast inflections.

-7. Vegan diet: This diet relies on plant-based foods only and avoids animal food products.
+7. Vegan diet: This diet relies on plant-based foods only and avoids all animal food products.
 It is often referred to as a “cleaner diet” that can naturally cleanse the body of excess waste and can result in weight loss.
 There are many benefits to a vegan diet, provided one is well-educated to ensure one is not missing out on specific nutrients that are often found in animal food sources.
+Vegans can suffer from deficiency of certain B vitamins, especially B-12.
+I have tried vegan diets off and on, and it does help lower inflammation and is one of the best choices that I have tried for a clear skin.

 8. Calorie restriction diet: This is a diet that entails lowering calorie intake so that the body is able to dip into stored body fat instead of always relying on regular food consumption for energy.
 As long as the detox plan is whole foods-based and is not too calorie-restrictive, it can be beneficial.
 “If a detox diet involves severe calorie restriction, it will most certainly cause weight loss and improvements in metabolic health — but it’s unlikely to help you keep weight off in the long term” (Bjarnadottir, 2019).